How do I enroll into RDA?

 Will the memo field from the scheduled payment be printed on the check sent to the payee?

 No, the memo field is for your personal use and is stored electronically at your financial institution with the record of your transaction.
 The account number that you entered when adding the payee to your Personal Payee List is printed on the check.
 This lets the payee know to which account the payment should be applied.

 Can I stop a payment?

-Yes, by calling our Customer Service Center at 1-888-677-7869.
+Yes, by calling our Client Service Center at 1-888-677-7869.
 Stop payments can also be done using online banking by selecting Stop Payment in the drop-down box beside your checking account.